technofocus-pte/endpointmgmtwthIntuneprv/instructions/labs/lab1/Lab 1 - Managing Identities in Microsoft Entra ID1.1.md

 4. Click on **Add assignments**.

-     ![A screenshot of a computer Description automatically generated](./media/image21.png)

 5. On the Add assignments page, select **Allan Deyoung** and then select **Add**.

-     ![A screenshot of a computer Description automatically generated](./media/image22.png)

 6. At the top of the page, in the navigation link, select **Roles and administrators**.